Drought Conditions and Resources

 map of ohio with precipitation mapping colors for last 7 days map of ohio with brown and white colors to indicate percentage of normal precipitation map of forecasted rain in Ohio over 7-days

-For more drought data, visit drought.gov.
+For more current drought data, visit drought.gov.

 Title